Skip to Content

-Healthy Grits & Seasonings
+Healthy Vegan Grits & Seasonings

 Grits are a delicious and nutritious breakfast that can be ready to eat in minutes.
-Making healthy grits is all determined by how they are seasoned, so let me show you some awesomely flavorful options.
+Making healthy vegan grits is all determined by how they are seasoned, so let me show you some awesomely flavorful options.

 Being from the South, I have always loved grits for breakfast.
 I used to eat a very unhealthy version by slathering them with butter.
 But, I have found a much heart-healthier way to enjoy them these days, since changing over to a whole food plant-based (WFPB) lifestyle.